 Three years after they were introduced, Progressive web apps (PWAs) are still popular and in trend.
 Word is that Progressive web apps may be the thing to push the mobile web forward and bring parity to the web and native apps – in the process assisting developers to reach more users beyond the confines of app stores.

-The entire idea is centered towards making users’ web experience simpler, more reliable and enjoyable, irrespective of the conditions.
+The entire idea is centred towards making users’ web experience simpler, more reliable and enjoyable, irrespective of the conditions.
 This is all great, but what are Progressive apps exactly and what do they offer?
 Let’s find out.

 What are Progressive web apps?